Illicit drug laboratories

 Health risks from former illicit lab sites are regulated by local governments under the Public Health Act 2005, although other regulators may also be involved, for example where hazardous waste is involved.

-For further information regarding possible health risks from clan lab sites, contact the Health Protection Branch.
+For further information regarding possible health risks from clan lab sites, contact the Public Health Unit.